cassgvp/WIN-Open-Neuroimaging-Community/docs/community/community-who.md

 Anyone can join and contribute to this community, with any level of commitment.
 You are free to dip in-and-out when you have capacity to engage, and you will always be welcomed into the discussion.
 We welcome peripheral contributions such as minor edits to documentation, all the way through to leadership of the community.
 Find out more about this in our [Mountain of Engagement](mountain-of-engagement.md) community model.

-## Contributors
+## Community members

-Community members who made a contribution to this resource are shown below.
+Community members are shown below.

 Coming soon
 {: .label .label-yellow }